How Does the OTC Market Work?

 - Equities: There are a broad range of stocks available OTC.
 Most of them represent companies too small to list on a major exchange or foreign companies that don’t meet listing requirements.
 While there are some junk securities and penny stocks, the broad scope of OTC equities represent viable companies.

 - Debt Instruments: Most bonds come available through OTC markets because they’re a direct issuance by the company or a government entity.
-For example, U.S. Treasury bonds –arguably the most secure investment around – are OTC, bought directly from the government.
+For example, U.S. Treasury bonds –arguably the most secure investment around – are OTC.
 Investment-grade bonds are OTC products.
 Unfortunately, so are many junk bonds.

 - Derivatives: Derivatives trade OTC because they’re not tangible financial instruments.
 Rather, they are speculations about underlying assets.
 By nature, these investments don’t occur on an exchange (there’s nothing exchanged).

 These off-exchange products and many others represent accessible investment opportunities.
 For example, a person may choose to invest in a Japanese company not listed on the NYSE or Nasdaq, as a hedge against U.S. economic turbulence.
-Moreover, these products provide access to things like T-bills, which offer much safer investment prospects.
+Moreover, these products provide access to things like T-bills, which offer much less risk.